-Unless you’re new to the blog, you are aware that my focus in ministry over the past few years has been exclusively on two things:
+Unless you’re new to the blog, you are aware that my focus in ministry since 2012 has been exclusively on two things:

 * In writing and study, it’s been on historical Jesus studies, deeper life themes, Christology, and apologetics.
 My book Jesus: A Theography and my Answers to Skeptics series are two fruits of that effort.

 * In practical ministry, it’s been a complete focus on developing relationships with non-Christians (some of whom are agnostics and atheists) on the one hand, and walking along side of and aiding the poor and the afflicted on the other.
 For that reason, I spend very little time on the Internet these days.

 I’ve not written on organic church since 2009 and haven’t been involved in it for several years now.
 Though I still stand by everything I’ve written on the subject.